sovdeeth/fanfiction-abstractor/README.md

 - Replies to any messages containing a link to a fanfiction.net story, or an archiveofourown.org work or series, with information about the work.
 - Optionally allows users to delete bot messages by replying to them.
 - Optionally allows users to get information about a particular work in a series by reacting to the bot's message with the work number.

+This version of Fanfiction Abstractor is based on the wonderful work done by [quihi](https://github.com/quihi) on the original
+[Fanfiction Abstractor](https://github.com/quihi/fanfiction-abstractor) bot.
+Significant changes have been made to the codebase, mainly centering around restructuring the parser code.

 Running Fanfiction Abstractor
 =============================